Walk up The Wrekin

 Calculate the time using Naismith’s Rule and factor in your own pace.

 Start and Finish: Wrekin Car Park - Little Wenlock, Telford TF6 5AL

 Parking and Post Code for Sat Nav (where applicable): TF6 5AL / SJ 63852 09243

 There is plenty of parking both i the car park and on the road side, however both get busy so worth getting there early or visiting off peak

 Check out our Best Mountain Weather Forecast?

-Walk up The Wrekin from near Telford Details
+Walk up The Wrekin Details

 The Wrekin is situated on the eatern side of Shropshire along the border to Telford & Wrekin, although a small hill at just 407m it is popular with locals, walkers and tourists due to its prominance on the landscape.
 On top of the hill stands the Wrekin transmitting station topped by a flashing beacon that can be seen across the county and further afield at night.
 This wooded ridge rises South of Wellington and is considered to be easy walking, navigation and accessibility.